NLTM-LID/LID/CLI/Readme.md

-# Spoken Language Identification using uVector
+# Spoken Language Identification using u-vector

-This Python script performs spoken language identification using uVector and uVector with WSSSL models.
+This Python script performs spoken language identification using u-vector and u-vector with WSSL models.
 It takes either a single audio file or a directory containing multiple audio files as input.
-The script uses pre-trained uVector models to identify the language of the spoken audio.
+The script uses pre-trained u-vector models to identify the language of the spoken audio.

 ## Prerequisites